 Sometimes PCB’s can be repaired however often due to the amount of engineer’s time needed, it is often more financially viable to replace the PCB in its entirety.

 When an error code is being displayed within the boiler display window indicating that there is a memory fault, the PCB may require resetting.
 This sometimes happens shortly after a new boiler is installed or following a PCB replacement.

-In this case, refer to the boilers manufactures’ manual to find the instructions of how to reconfigure the PCB along with any product codes required.
+In this case, refer to the boilers manufacturers’ manual to find the instructions on how to reconfigure the PCB along with any product codes required.

 PCB wiring issues

 There are many electrical wires inside a boiler, linking parts back to the PCB and therefore there are lots of opportunities for wires to become loose.

 If wires become loose, parts may become intermittent or stop working altogether.
 In addition, the safety mechanisms built into the boiler will shut down the boiler should a connection not be established to crucial parts.

 Any suspected wiring issues will require a Gas Safety engineer to work safely inside the unit and assess the wiring concerns making repairs where possible or providing quotes for replacements if needed.